Delaware • New Jersey • Pennsylvania

 PA Coastal Zone Management (PACZM)

-In 2023, monitoring for Year 2 of this grant will collect sediment and surface water samples at 12 sites and fish tissue at 6 sites.
+• In 2023, monitoring for Year 2 of this grant collected sediment and surface water samples at 12 sites in the tidal Delaware River and adjacent Pa. tributaries.
+Collection of fish tissue at 6 sites will occur in the spring 2024.

 Partnership for the Delaware Estuary (Bipartisan Infrastructure Law)